TechnionDev/finware-project/README.md

 The RPi sums the expenses and creates graphs for the E-Ink to pull and display to the user.

 The user is also able to hide/unhide the information on the E-Ink using a dedicated button.
 There's also the button to switch views (and ofc the "reset" button to refresh and force pull from the RPi).

+This project was created by ([SaarOfek](https://github.com/saar111),[GurTelem](https://github.com/gur111), [Daniel Bondar](https://github.com/danibondar),) in the Technion University with guidance from the The Interdisciplinary Center for Smart Technologies.

 # Feature List